e-c-k-e-r/vall-e/docs/models.md

 Traditional samplers for text-gen models can apply to the AR (especially rep/len pen), but more exotic samplers (mirostat, DRY, etc.) don't seem to offer much besides serving as bandaid solutions for a lacking AR.

 Compared to non-autoregressive decoding, I personally feel that autoregressive encoding offers a specific-yet-hard-to-quantify expressive quality that the NAR (and pure NAR solutions) does not offer.

-### Pure AR

-Technically, with `cfg.model.version >= 7`, a model can be purely AR, as that version of the model encodes and decodes all codebooks of audio in a single pass.

 ## The NAR (Non-autoregressive) Model